 Summer is definitely not the time for a ceramic heater, but fall and spring are.
 I love camping in the cooler brisk weather, but sometimes the nights are cold.

 Most campers have furnaces, but there are several advantages to using the ceramic heater.
 This ceramic heater is similar to ours, which we bought many years ago.
-Like ours, it also has a thermostat (to set the temperature) and oscillates.
+Like ours, it also has a thermostat (to set the temperature) but also has a knock over safety which we would have liked to have.

 One advantage is being able to move it and localize the heat.
 Our 5th wheel bedroom is smaller and higher than the rest of the camper, so it stays warmer.
 If we used the furnace to keep the high ceilinged living room warm, the kids would be comfortable sleeping-but I would cook!
 Many nights, we are able to just use one ceramic heater for their room and everyone is comfortable.